 By early evening, arrive at the striking Arc de Triomphe, which marks the west end of Champs-Elysees.
 The structure stands atop the Tomb of the Unknown Soldier in the center of a 12-street roundabout.

-Consider ending your evening with a meal near Arc de Triomphe.
+Consider ending your evening with a meal nearby.
 Although some spots are known to be tourist traps, Restaurant LE Drugstore and Le Café de Paris are both decent options for French Onion Soup and other Parisian favorites.

 DAY 2: Best of Paris Sightseeing

 MAP.
-Next up on your 7 Day Paris Vacation Itinerary, embark on a sightseeing adventure.
-Visit three of the best districts in Paris: Ile de Cite, Le Marais and Montmartre.
+Next up on your 7 Day Paris Vacation Itinerary, embark on a sightseeing adventure to three of the city’s best districts.

 Morning: Sights on Ile de Cite

-Spend most of the morning on Ile de Cite in the middle of the Seine River.
-The island has marked the center of the city for centuries and hosts several must-visit attractions for your 7 Day Trip to Paris Itinerary.
-It’s best accessed via the 400-year-old Pont Neuf Bridge at the western tip.
+This island has marked the center of the city for centuries and hosts several must-visit attractions for your 7 Day Trip to Paris Itinerary.
+It’s best accessed via the 400-year-old Pont Neuf at the western tip.

 Top things to do on Ile de Cite are visiting Notre Dame Cathedral and Towers, seeing the stained-glass windows at Sainte-Chapelle and touring the Conciergerie prison where Marie Antoinette was held prior to being executed.

-If time allows, cross over to a second island, Ile Saint-Louis.
-While there, indulge in an ice cream from the top shop in the city, Berthillon Glacier.
-This wouldn’t be the Best 7-Day Paris Itinerary if we didn’t let you know about it!
+Now cross over to a second island, Ile Saint-Louis.
+Here, indulge in an ice cream from Berthillon Glacier.
+This wouldn’t be the Best 7-Day Paris Itinerary if we didn’t let you know about this place!

 Afternoon: Best of Le Marais